ml4rrieu/rrs/index.md

 * How ?

 {: .home-txt}
-Authors retains sufficient rights to their publication to deposit a version of it in an open repository
+Add the following sentence to your manuscript and deposit it in an open repository:
+> For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission

 {: .home-txt}
 * Sounds good, I want to know more